corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/CorDapps/_index.md

 	 figcaption="Identity Integration"
 >}}

 An instance of a CorDapp must always have an associated identity in Corda.
-A flow is run on behalf of an identity and communicates with another identity selected from the pool of possible candidates which responds in kind.
+A flow runs on behalf of an identity and communicates with another identity selected from the pool of possible candidates which responds in kind.

+{{<
+  figure
+	 src="identities.png"
+   width="50%"
+	 figcaption="Communicating Identities"
+>}}

+As identities communicate with one another, the global state is changed through the acceptance of proposals made via flows.
+These changes are stored on behalf of each identity where relevant.